FIKA

 Headshot of Nivi Sharma, Bridges to Prosperity CEO

-— Nivi Sharma, CEO, Bridges to Prosperity
+— Nivi Sharma, CEO, Fika

 First-person view of a B2P trailbridge from one end looking to the other.
 The other end of the A person carrying something on their head, standing at the bridge is surrounded by lush green shrubs.
 Green grass and hilly terrain on either side of the trailbridge.
 An individual carrying something under their left arm, holding something else on top of their head with their right hand, walking across the bridge, almost to the other/far side.